 If you’ll have employees, you’ll also need to look into workers' compensation insurance.
 We recommend working with an expert to help you find the right insurance for your business needs!

-Professional liability insurance helps protect wedding planners from claims of negligence or mistakes related to services.
+• Professional liability insurance helps protect wedding planners from claims of negligence or mistakes related to services.
+This is especially important as client expectations continue to rise in 2026.

 If you’ll have employees, you’ll also need to look into workers' compensation insurance.
 We recommend working with an expert to help you find the right insurance for your business needs!

 As a wedding planner, it’s important to have iron-clad contracts that clearly define responsibilities, expectations, and scope of work.
 This is true for clients and freelancers.
 You can work with an attorney to customize your contracts or you can look into ready-made contract templates to help get you started.
-2 businesses we recommend that know the wedding industry are Legally Set and The Artists’ Lawyer
+2 businesses we recommend that know the wedding industry are Legally Set and The Artists’ Lawyer.
+Many planners are also using AI-powered contract generation tools that can create customized, legally sound agreements in minutes—though it's still wise to have an attorney review your templates.

 Now it’s important to set up processes for the financial side of the business.
 We recommend setting up a free Maroo account, where you can easily request and keep track of inbound payments from couples and outbound payments to other businesses and contractors.
 You may also want to set up a Quickbooks online account to keep track of the tax side of things and set up auto-estimates to pay to federal and state governments.